-Services that are covered for you What you must pay when you get these services you are admitted to the hospital, even if you are admitted multiple times within a benefit period. • Our plan also covers 60 "lifetime reserve days."
-These are "extra" days that we cover.
-If You pay \$0 per lifetime reserve day. your hospital stay is longer than 90 days, you can use these extra days.
-However, once you have used up these extra 60 days, your inpatient hospital coverage will be limited to 90 days.
+Services that are covered for you What you must pay when you get these services have used up these extra 60 days, your inpatient hospital coverage will be limited to 90 days.
 Prior Authorization may be required.
 Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to: When your stay is no longer covered, these services will be covered as described in the following sections: Physician services Please refer below to Physician/Practitioner Services, Including Doctor's Office Visits. • Diagnostic tests (like lab tests) Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
+Covered services include, but are not limited to: When your stay is no longer covered, these services will be covered as described in the following sections: Physician services Please refer below to Physician/Practitioner Services, Including Doctor's Office Visits.
+Diagnostic tests (like lab tests) Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
 X-ray, radium, and isotope therapy including technician materials and services Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
-Surgical dressings Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
-Splints, casts and other devices used to reduce fractures and dislocations Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies. • Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or Please refer below to Prosthetic Devices and Related Supplies.
+Surgical dressings Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies. • Splints, casts and other devices used to reduce fractures and dislocations Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies. • Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Please refer below to Prosthetic Devices and Related Supplies. • Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required Please refer below to Prosthetic Devices and Related Supplies.